dafny-lang/dafny/docs/DafnyRef/Types.md

 constant length, the number of bits in its values.
 Each such type is
-distinct and is designated by the prefix `bv` followed (without white space) by a positive integer (without leading zeros) stating the number of bits.
+distinct and is designated by the prefix `bv` followed (without white space) by a postive integer without leading zeros or zero, stating the number of bits.
 For example, `bv1`, `bv8`, and `bv32` are legal bit-vector type names.
 The type `bv0` is also legal; it is a bit-vector type with no bits and just one value, `0x0`.